MaximeCerjak/MaximeCerjak/README.md

 - 💞️ My projects...

--I am very interested by pedagogy and sharing, I want to develop my skills in this direction to claim to become a good teacher.
+- I am very interested by pedagogy and sharing, I want to develop my skills in this direction to claim to become a good teacher.
-I want to develop learning games and e-learning platforms.
+- I want to develop learning games and e-learning platforms.

 - 📫 How to reach me : "maxpro.cerjak@gmail.com"